hoffay/NW-Marketplace/testing.md

 ##Issue 13: Background image cropped
 Tested by examining alignment of the bottom of the background with the middle of the search bar along with responsiveness to changes in window size.

+##Issue 24: Add sorting of Vendor Cards
+Tested by ensuring sort accuracy of company names across the page

 ## Total Results S1
 | Issue | Result |
 |--|--|